 In our view, OpenStack is governed by a consortium of competitors, trying to create its own product or to provide compatibility for its particular device.
 The mixture of vendor motivations makes it increasingly difficult for a foundation to meet both the needs of the project and the monetization goals of each vendor.
 It is also interesting to remark that many of these vendors are also offering commercial products that directly compete with OpenStack components.

-Traditionally, multi-vendor industrial consortiums are the best approach to commoditize a core component in the long term, mainly when there exists solid base software, but not to bring to market a complete enterprise-ready solution from scratch in the short term.
-In these situations the addition of more developers and members slows the project down, and the well-known Brooks law (The Mythical Man-Month) applies both at development and governance levels.
-OpenStack is reaching a point where the consensus based approach has limited the competitiveness of the project.
+Traditionally, multi-vendor industrial consortiums are the best approach to commoditizing a core component in the long term, mainly when there exists solid base software, but not to bring to market a complete enterprise-ready solution from scratch in the short term.
+In these situations, the addition of more developers and members slows the project down, and the well-known Brooks law (The Mythical Man-Month) applies both at the development and governance levels.
+OpenStack is reaching a point where the consensus-based approach has limited the competitiveness of the project.

-We believe that a centralized model with a strong individual leadership is the best way to quickly build a production-ready enterprise-class open-source product, mainly in the early stages of a fast growing market.
+We believe that a centralized model with strong individual leadership is the best way to quickly build a production-ready enterprise-class open-source product, mainly in the early stages of a fast-growing market.
 Please do not pin this on us being control freaks; we do so because we want to create a great product and we want to take responsibility for the entire product and need to be responsive to our users.
-Benevolent dictator governance is the model followed by other successful open-source projects like Android or Linux Kernel, and, in our view, it is the most effective way to focus on engineering quality, to prioritize user needs, and also to ensure long term support.
+Benevolent dictator governance is the model followed by other successful open-source projects like Android or Linux Kernel, and, in our view, it is the most effective way to focus on engineering quality, to prioritize user needs, and also to ensure long-term support.

 B. Different Cloud Models